-Unlike many of CCL’s projects around the world, the company was not involved in the Grand Egyptian Museum at design stage, but the involvement and expertise of CCL and CSS were critical in developing the buildability of the design and delivering the project on site.
+Unlike many of CCL’s projects around the world, the company was not involved in the Grand Egyptian Museum at the design stage, but the involvement and expertise of CCL and CSS were critical in developing the buildability of the design and delivering the project on-site.

 Explains Tedy Chakhtoura, COO of MENA/Africa at CCL: “During the tendering phase, the client’s primary concern was identifying a post-tensioning specialist that could complete this element of the project to the highest quality standards.
 Speed of project delivery and the availability of experienced personnel was also critical to ensure there was no possibility that the post-tensioning works could cause delays to the wider program.

 “CCL’s PT system and expertise have been proven around the world, including a number of showpiece projects in North Africa, and our PT anchorage system holds ETA and UK CARES certification.
 Consequently, we were able to offer the client the level of quality assurance they required along with local PT experts through our partner in Egypt, CSS.